EmmetCooper/ore-infinium/README.md

 * libRocket (http://librocket.com) GUI HTML/CSS C++ library

-* FreeType (librocket already requires that so if you have that you should be fine).

 * OpenAL-Soft >= 1.14 (http://kcat.strangesoft.net/openal.html#download) - NOT
 PRESENTLY USED, NO AUDIO SYSTEM CREATED YET, SO DONT WORRY ABOUT IT YET.